ahcano/project1_group4/README.md

 Team 4 will create a portfolio of the top 50 stocks (by market cap) from the NASDAQ® Clean Edge® Green Energy Index and analyze their performance versus the NASDAQ® Clean Edge® Green Energy overall performance, and versus the S&P 500’s performance.
 The analysis will include the top 50 stocks and how they contributed to the index’s movement.
 Simulations are included, to project an investment strategy to yield the best ROI.

-## Research questions to answer

-1. Questions related to risk
-2. Adjust weighting and initial investment of to determine different outcomes
-3. Short term, medium term and long term performances
-4. Comparison of returns to a Traditional index
-5. Type of investors are investing

 ## Examples

 ### Box Plot of Green Portfolio, divided into 3 stock groups: Resources, Renewable and Manufacturing/Other